-Recordings

-Any recordings due for submission will need to be handed to the module tutor directly.
-They will be submitted via safestick, emailed electronic file or on CD in line with the relevant audio and visual recording procedural guidance for each trust and will be stored in accordance with the relevant audio and visual recording procedural guidance for each trust.
+Recordings.
+Audio recordings of therapy submitted as an assignment should be treated in the same way as written submissions.
+Any recordings due for submission will need to be handed to the course administrator situated in the school office on the day of submission.
+They will be submitted via encrypted data stick, secure email or on CD in line with the relevant audio and visual recording procedural guidance for each trust and will be stored in accordance with the relevant audio and visual recording procedural guidance for each trust.
 Details of policies and procedures for submission will be clarified at the start of term and information given on Sussex direct.